-By default, a checker supports all type annotations located in a subdirectory called qual that's located in the same directory as the checker.
-A type annotation is meta-annotated with either @Target (ElementType.TYPE\USE) or @Target (ElementType.TYPE USE, ElementType.TYPE PARAMETER).
+By default, a checker supports all type annotations located in a subdirectory called qual that's located in the same directory as the checker (unless you are creating multiple distribution artifacts, one for your checker and one for its qualifiers).
+A type annotation is meta-annotated with either @Target(ElementType.TYPE_USE) or @Target(ElementType.TYPE_USE, ElementType.TYPE_PARAMETER).

 To indicate support for annotations that are located outside of the qual subdirectory, annotations that have other ElementType values, checker writers can override the createSupportedTypeQualifiers method (see its Javadoc for details).
-It is required to define createSupportedTypeQualifiers if you are mixing qualifiers from multiple directories (including when extending an existing checker that has its own qualifiers) and when using the Buck build tool, whose classloader cannot find the qualifier directory.
+It is required to define createSupportedTypeQualifiers if you are mixing qualifiers from multiple directories (including when extending an existing checker that has its own qualifiers) and when using the Buck build tool, whose class loader cannot find the qualifier directory.